Hooked74/2048/README.md

 To set all dependencies, use the command `npm run setup`.

-To start the server, use the command `npm run server` or `npm run sever:prod`.
+To start the server, use the command `npm run server` or `npm run server:prod`.

 Use the command `npm run deploy` or `npm run deploy:prod` to get the build.